Macedonian Mule Corps: Service

 On 14 August, Clauson issued an order concerning the mandatory requisitioning mules for military purposes under martial law.
 From July until November, 2,750 mules, 1,200 donkeys and 140 ponies were sent to Salonika.
 By July 1919, over 3,500 mules and 3,000 donkeys had been exported.
-A number of rudimentary recruitment posters and leaflets were issued starting in summer of 1916; the posters were issued in English, Greek and Turkish.
-British recruiters used pro-Enosis rhetoric in order to increase the number of Greek Cypriot recruits, using references to “Macedonian brothers” and “eternal enemies”.
+A number of rudimentary recruitment posters and leaflets were issued starting in summer of 1916; the posters were issued in English, Greek and Ottoman Turkish.
+British recruiters used pro-Enosis rhetoric in order to increase the number of Greek Cypriot recruits, using references to “Macedonian brothers” and “eternal enemies” (Bulgarians).
 The recruiters also falsely promised that the muleteers would stay away from the frontlines.
 Those interested were invited to the recruitment camps situated at Paphos, Limassol, Nicosia, Kyrenia and Famagusta.
 As of 6 November, 3,496 Cypriots had joined the corps in the capacity of muleteers, saddlers, farriers, coachmen, foremen and interpreters; signing up for 12 month contracts.
 Despite the opposition of the Turkish Cypriot political leadership to the war, by 1918 approximately 11% of the recruits were members of the Turkish Cypriot community.
 On 18 October, special legislation banned emigration for Cypriot males of conscription age in order to halt the mass migration of Cypriots to the USA.
 Passports that were already issued were subsequently revoked.

 The ranks of the Macedonian Mule Corps personnel were distinguished by an arm brassard bearing the letters "MMC" and a cap badge.
 Recruits underwent 15 days of basic training while in Cyprus, and were provided further mule and weapons training upon arriving in Salonika.
 Although officially muleteers were unarmed, a MMC veteran claimed that they were given Lee–Enfield rifles for the purpose of self defense.
 A crucial factor in the drive's success was the high wages (90 drachmas per month), free food and clothing offered, as well as the fact that the muleteers were registered as camp followers under the Army Act.
 In July 1917, the Mule Purchasing Commission was renamed into the Muleteer Recruiting and Staff Purchasing Commission, shifting its focus towards the recruiting of manpower.
 During the course of the campaign, Cypriot muleteers were tasked with transporting food, weapons, ammunition and water to the front as well as carrying injured soldiers back and working on road construction.
 The animals and their handlers endured harsh conditions, such as navigating swamps, rivers and mountain terrain during the night and under freezing temperatures.
 Following the end of World War I many members of the corps extended their contracts.
 Cypriots were subsequently stationed at Varna, Gallipoli, Constantinople, Serres, Doiran, Serbia and other locales.
 Others participated in the Allied Southern Russia intervention, during the Russian Civil War.